babsey/nest-desktop-legacy/docs/user/faq.rst

 How can I reset configurations?
   In the loading page you can click on menu icon of the configuration section to open menu.
   One of the menu item is to reset configurations.

-Where can I find configurations?
-  The configurations are stored as 'localStorage' of the browser.

 How can I reset databases?
   In the loading page you can click on menu icon of the database section to open menu.